BLuckoo/surfs_up/README.md

 <img src="https://github.com/BLuckoo/surfs_up/blob/main/dec_prcp_stats.PNG">
 </p>

-The results of the analyses of temperatures and precipitation for the months of June and December for the period of 2010 to 2017, confirms that the conditions for surfing for more accomplished surfers is during the winter month of December when the temperature tends to be lower and with more rain, the waves are potentially bigger.
+The result of the analysis of temperature and precipitation in June and December for the period of 2010 to 2017 confirms that the best condition for experienced surfers is during the winter month of December.
+This is due lower temperature and increased precipitation that could potentially allow for bigger waves.

-The summer month of June is more attractive to more "beginner" surfers and the general public who can enjoy swimming in warmer waters and hopefully eat more ice-creams!
+The summer month of June is more attractive to less experienced suffers and the general public due to the higher temperatures and lower precipitation.
+This means that there will be more people who can enjoy swimming in warmer waters and hopefully be interested in consuming lots of ice-cream!